Mile Sterjovski

 Sterjovski played youth football with Wollongong Wolves and the AIS before making his senior debut for Wolves in the National Soccer League.
 After also playing for Wollongong United, Sydney United and Parramatta Power, Sterjovski moved overseas to play for French club Lille OSC.
 He also spent time in Switzerland (with Basel) and Turkey (with Hacettepe) before joining Derby in the English Premier League.
 He eventually returned to Australia to play in the A-League for Perth Glory and Central Coast Mariners, separated by a period playing for Dalian Aerbin in the Chinese Super League.
 He then returned to the A-league to win the championship with the Central Coast Mariners.

-He played for the Australian national team from 2000 to 2010, making 43 appearances and scoring 8 goals, including 3 games at the 2006 FIFA World Cup and an international hat-trick against Tahiti.
+He played for the Australia national team from 2000 to 2010, making 43 appearances and scoring 8 goals, including three games at the 2006 FIFA World Cup and an international hat-trick against Tahiti.

 Club career

 Junior Club

-Sterjovski began playing as a junior with the Wollongong Olympic Junior Soccer Club Lake Height Junior Football Club.
+Sterjovski began playing as a junior with the Wollongong Olympic Junior Soccer Club and Lake Height Junior Football Club.